Redmi A1

 The Redmi A1 and Redmi A1+ are Android-based smartphones designed, marketed and manufactured by Xiaomi sub-brand Redmi.
 They were announced on September 6, 2022 and they were released on September 9, 2022.
-The smartphones have a MediaTek Helio A22 processor, Leather Design and 8MP dual camera.
-Additionally, The Redmi A1+ features a fingerprint sensor.
+The smartphones have a MediaTek Helio A22 processor, leather design and 8MP dual camera.
+The Redmi A1+ features a fingerprint sensor.

 The Redmi A1 is the first Redmi smartphone since Redmi Go that runs on Android Go.

-In India, the Redmi A1+ was introduced as the Poco C50 with 2 color options with darker blue color.
+In India, the Redmi A1+ was introduced as the Poco C50 with two color options with darker blue color.